Mid Wales leaflet

-This circular route passes through the heart of Cors Caron.
+This circular route follows the river bank and goes through the heart of Cors Caron. can be muddy and wellington boots are recommended!
 Please note that no dogs are allowed on this walk and that it is occasionally closed due to flooding or reserve management work.

 The toilets are open at all times.

 The Riverside Walk is occasionally closed due to flooding.
 Please note that no dogs are allowed on this walk.